 Despite having launched satellites for two-and-a-half years prior to the 50-star flag being unfurled, the country's first flag did not enter space until nearly a year after the banner was introduced.

-, Explorer 1, was launched on Jan.
+The first U.S. satellite, Explorer 1, was launched on Jan.
 31, 1958 without the stars and stripes adorning its or its Juno 1 rocket's body.
 Once it was confirmed Explorer was in orbit, its designers announced their success at a press conference, lifting a replica of the man-made moon above their heads.

 A now-famous photo captured William Pickering, James Van Allen, and Wernher von Braun hoisting the full-size Explorer 1 model adjacent to a 48-star American flag.

-|William Pickering, James Van Allen, and Wernher von Braun hold up an Explorer 1 model near a 48-star U.S. flag.
-(NASA)|
+William Pickering, James Van Allen, and Wernher von Braun hold up an Explorer 1 model near a 48-star U.S. flag.
+(NASA)

 The first U.S. probe to enter space after July 4, 1960, was Echo 1A, a mylar inflatable 'satelloon' that was launched on August 12, 1960.
 Its ride to orbit, the first successful Delta rocket to fly, was decorated like other boosters of its day.
 The rocket had "UNITED STATES" stenciled on its side, but no flag.